Tutorial: Computations

 You’ve now covered the basics of customizing the behavior and output of executable code in Quarto documents.

-Next, check out the the Authoring Tutorial to learn more about output formats and technical writing features like citations, crossrefs, and advanced layout.
+Next, check out the Authoring Tutorial to learn more about output formats and technical writing features like citations, crossrefs, and advanced layout.

 Footnotes